 The nature of student reflection must be broad and profound, and not exclusively personal.
 Students should address connections in society and culture across time.
 This project should not be a diary.
+Research must be rigorous.

 These following factors will be considered in determining the project grade.

 Research!
 Knowledge of subject

 Engagement with Big Ideas (do not shy away from controversial subjects)